0xcds4r/VirusTotalDriveScanner/README.md

 To do this, the VirusTotal API is used to guarantee the quality of verification, however, this may take some time if we proceed from the limitations of API requests.

+The final result will appear on your desktop, in the file: virustotal_output.log

 ![python3 10_nE53BbMzzm](https://user-images.githubusercontent.com/32211521/222095129-4f564597-bc3a-4fed-8529-1cf8c7540d58.png)

 Python version is 3.10.5